omec-project/sdcore-docs/overview/architecture.rst

 .. image:: ../_static/images/hybrid-cloud.png
   :width: 700px

-SD-Core’s hybrid cloud deployment is an important enabler for a managed 4G/5G connectivity service where each customer site may be deployed to serve a different set of use cases and may have different types of underlying cloud environments.
+SD-Core's hybrid cloud deployment is an important enabler for a managed 4G/5G connectivity service where each customer site may be deployed to serve a different set of use cases and may have different types of underlying cloud environments.
 The 4G/5G core control planes running on the central cloud have been designed and optimized to support